DSTG Secondary School Prize

 The Department for Education acknowledges the role that SASTA, through its many volunteers, plays in engaging so many students in Science inquiry and in the promotion of scientific literacy, and is proud to sponsor and support this important project.

-Awarded to the best Primary and Secondary student entries from a country or disadvantaged school.
+Awarded to the two best Primary and two best Secondary entries from regional or disadvantaged schools*.
+Each recipient will be awarded $500 cash.

 Other Sponsor Prizes

-Please note that these prizes are subject to change
+Please note that these prizes are correct at the time of publishing however they may be subject to change

 |Australian Institute of Physics Prize (R-12)||For the best student project with a physics theme.|